HomeAllAboutServicesContactArticles

 • Site architecture matches patient journeys.
 Condition pages, procedure pages, provider pages, insurance pages — each one answering a specific question a prospective patient is asking.

-• Condition and procedure page strategy.
-The pages prospective patients actually search for — not just your About the Practice and Meet the Team pages.
+• Condition and procedure pages.
+Answer the questions prospective patients actually search for rather than relying only on About and provider-biography pages.

 Who this is for